josejalvarezm/cv-ai-agent/aws-blog-posts/Evolution-Series/01-fire-and-forget-edge-analytics.md

 Adding analytics to an edge function should be straightforward: log the query, send it to a queue, return the response.
 In practice, this sequence creates a latency problem.

-My CV chatbot processes queries in 12ms.
-Adding a synchronous SQS call increased response time to 112ms.
-The analytics operation, which users never see, dominated the execution time of the entire request.
+My CV chatbot processes queries with 1.87s P95 end-to-end latency (dominated by LLM generation).
+Adding a synchronous SQS call to the response path increased this to 1.97s.
+Whilst 100ms seems minor, the analytics operation provides zero value to users and shouldn't add any latency.

 The solution wasn't to remove analytics.
 It was to decouple analytics from the response path entirely.